conan-io/conan-io.github.io/_posts/2019-11-13-New-conan-release-1-20.markdown

 Note that this implies that the packages are compatible at all effects, as Conan will treat them as fully interchangeable.

+This is has been introduced as a experimental feature and the interface might change in future releases but you can take a look at
-Take a look at [the documentation](https://docs.conan.io/en/latest/creating_packages/define_abi_compatibility.html#compatible-packages) and the examples to learn more about this useful feature.
+[the documentation](https://docs.conan.io/en/latest/creating_packages/define_abi_compatibility.html#compatible-packages) and the examples to learn more about it.

 ## Dynamically set the name or the version of your packages